Athul3Shaji/CryptoWallet/README.md

 # CryptoWallet
-We Can Send CryptoCurrency  to any wallet by using MetaMask.
+Its a Website we can send CryptoCurrency  to any wallet by using MetaMask.
  ### Solidity
  ### ReactJs
  ### MetaMask